 After all that deep sea exploration, visitors will probably return to the Carta Marina to ponder how little has changed.

-The National Maritime Museum Cornwall reopens on Monday July 27 to launch the new exhibition Monsters of the Deep: Science Fact and Fiction.
-For entry details follow the link below.
+Monsters of the Deep: Science Fact and Fiction runs until January 2022.
+For entry details and openings follow the link below.

 National Maritime Museum Cornwall

 The multi-award winning National Maritime Museum Cornwall has 15 galleries, over five floors beautifully illustrating the past, present and future of this island nation.
 Silver winner of UK Heritage Attraction of the Year at the 2013 British Travel Awards, the Museum features a number of stunning exhibitions dedicated to the…